unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Rock_**. _Ranged Weapon Attack:_ +14 to hit, range 60/240 ft., one target. _Hit:_ 35 (4d12 + 9) bludgeoning damage.

 **_Lightning Strike (Recharge 5–6)_**.
-The giant hurls a magical lightning bolt at a point it can see within 500 feet of it.
+The giant hurls a tek lightning bolt at a point it can see within 500 feet of it.
 Each creature within 10 feet of that point must make a DC 17 Dexterity saving throw, taking 54 (12d8) lightning damage on a failed save, or half as much damage on a successful one.

 #### Gibbering Mouther